CartoDB/cartodb/doc/quickstart.md

 Please report it in [deep insights repo](https://github.com/CartoDB/deep-insights.js/issues)

 ## API

 ### cartodb.DI.createDashboard(domObject, vizJson, callback(err, obj))

-Creates a new dashboard inside domObject based on vizJson
+Creates a new dashboard inside `domObject` based on `vizJson`.

 ### cartodb.DI.Dashborbard

-this object contains a cartodb dashboard, map + widgets
+This object contains a CartoDB dashboard, a map, and some widgets:

 #### getWidgets() -> Array of widgets
 #### getWidget(id) -> get widget